 Idling can be quite costly for the average fleet operator—fuel costs take up 60 percent of a fleet's budget, and idling burns through fuel quite quickly.

-According to the South Carolina Department of Health and Environmental Control, vehicle idling consumes up to half-gallon of fuel per hour, depending on the size and type of engine.
+According to a fact sheet from the South Carolina Department of Health and Environmental Control, vehicle idling consumes up to half-gallon of fuel per hour, depending on the size and type of engine.

 To provide an overview of the financial cost of idling for truckers: a regular truck that idles for about 25 percent of the working day could consume $2500 worth of fuel every year.
 Of course, many trucks idle for longer periods than this.
 In point of fact, excessive idling of trucks can cost fleet operators roughly $12,000 per truck per year.
 Wouldn’t it be nice to save a large chunk of that sum by reducing idle time?